 Now that you are aware of the implications, the next is to make you realize how to make your webpage load faster.

-What do I do to Make a WordPress Website Load Faster?
+What Can I Do to Make a WordPress Website Load Faster?

 Optimize your images